Nandani-svg/type-to-survive/readme.md

 **Easiest way — just open it:**

 1. Clone this repo
-2. Open `index.html` in any modern browser
+2. Open `index.html` in any browser
 3. Pick your difficulty, hit **TRANSMIT**, and start typing

 Thats it.
 No server, no npm install, no build step.
 Just one single HTML file